 Most of us could use some improvement in our eating habits, I know I could.
 Here on St. Croix we are lucky enough to have a diverse island that offers an abundance of locally grown produce, fresh caught seafood, and locally raised meats, so take advantage!
-Here are some great ways for you to eat healthier this year:
+Here are some great ways for you to eat healthier:

 Eat more locally grown fruits and vegetables, preferably in season.